Food should satisfy thirst a little bit as well as drinks should satisfy hunger

 Topic says it all.
 My suggestion is that food should satisfy thirst a little bit as well as drinks should satisfy hunger, but only very little amount.

-Updated by DemonFiren almost 3 years ago
+Updated by DemonFiren about 3 years ago

 I'd like to elaborate: